Intro

 CSS/Design

-Similarly with the animation and rotation - I quickly gave a bit of a curve to make the hand look like it was dealt, added some opacity animations as cards were "dealt" into place on the board, and added confettie animation (3rd party package) for the win state.
+Similarly, with the animation and rotation—I quickly gave a bit of a curve to make the hand look like it was dealt, added some opacity animations as cards were "dealt" into place on the board, and added confetti animation (3rd party package) for the win state.

 React/state considerations

-Although useState is often sufficient for small apps, I opted to gain experience with redux-toolkit - so I spent some time reading their excellent docs to help bootstrap the setup of typescript friendly action creators and a test setup file that made it easy to mock the redux store so I could test any game state.
+—so I spent some time reading their excellent docs to help bootstrap the setup of TypeScript-friendly action creators and a test setup file that made it easy to mock the Redux store so I could test any game state easily.

 deal: (state: GameState, action: PayloadAction<DealAction>) => {